zoot101/snapraid-daily/README.md

 There are other scripts out there that essentially do the same thing.
 However, none of them had exactly had the features the author wanted.

+Some of the other scripts also enforce running them and **SnapRAID** as root.
+In the opinion of the author, this is not needed and best avoided if possible.
+This script does not require running as root, and prompts the user during installation to automate running the script as a different user as desired.

 This led to this script being created by the author.
 It has worked extremely well for the author for many years up to this date, and hopefully prove useful to others, hence the reason for publishing it here in Github.